West PC-800: Features

-West Computer designed its computer primarily as an alarm center with emphasis also as a game machine (thanks to the Apple II compatibility).
+West Computer designed its computer primarily as an alarm center with emphasis that it could also function as a games machine (thanks to it having Apple II compatibility).
 From ca. serial no. 100 the machine became Apple II Plus compatible due to an updated BIOS.
-Built-in software included two BASIC variants (one for 6502, one for Z80), but available was only an old basic variant for 6502 (for full Apple Basic compatibility).
+Built-in software included two BASIC variants (one for 6502, one for Z80), but available was only an old BASIC variant for 6502 (for full Applesoft BASIC compatibility).
 Disk drives are controlled by West DOS (similar to Apple DOS), whose commands are accessible directly from BASIC.
 However, ProDOS - at the time of the machine introduction - was not compatible with the West DOS.

-Z80 CPU was available for CP/M compatibility.
+A Z80 CPU was available for CP/M compatibility.
 As access to the Z80 is via 6502, its performance is crippled by design.
 The company offered additional CPU cards (e.g. Z80B 6 MHz) to improve the performance.

-Alarm system is independent on the machine and has its own CPU and memory.
-Supplied 300/300 baud modem can work as an autodial modem, included is also telephone number database.
-Modem can be connected to sensors and during an alarm situation, the machine will dial selected number(s).
-Alarm system works also with wearable "panic button" with an infrared transmitter - computer may even dial another number, if the first desired is not responding.
+The alarm system is independent on the machine and has its own CPU and memory.
+A Supplied 300/300 baud modem can work as an autodial modem, Which includes a telephone number database.
+The modem can be connected to sensors and during an alarm situation, the machine will dial selected number(s).
+The alarm system works also with a wearable "panic button" with an infrared transmitter, and the computer may even dial another number, if the first desired number is not responding.

-Keyboard offers 20 function keys and Caps Lock, with another key to turn keyboard ON and OFF.
-Wireless keyboard is able to operate up to 12–15 meters from the machine for about three hours (recharging takes 16 hours).
+The Wireless keyboard offers 20 function keys and Caps Lock, with another key to turn the keyboard ON and OFF.
+It is able to operate up to 12–15 meters from the machine for about three hours, and recharging takes about 16 hours.

-West PC-800 can take several CPU cards including MS-DOS package (NOK3,000) and Motorola 68000 (NOK7-12,000) expansion cards.
+The West PC-800 can take several CPU cards including a MS-DOS compatibility package (NOK3,000) and Motorola 68000 (NOK7-12,000) expansion cards.
 There was even a Motorola 6809 CPU card for OS-9 compatibility.

 The computer allows cassette and floppy disk drive data storage.
-Standard floppy disk drive (FDD) had 142 KB formatted capacity (Apple II compatible) and there were several other storage options e.g. additional FDD 655 KB, 128 KB RAM disk or hard disk drives up to 20 MB.
+The standard floppy disk drive (FDD) had a 142 KB formatted capacity (Apple II compatible) and there were several other storage options e.g. additional FDD 655 KB, 128 KB RAM disk or hard disk drives up to 20 MB.

-West PC-800 offers rich expansion capabilities thanks to the Apple II compatible expansion bus with 7 expansion slots (some are occupied in the standard configuration e.g. by an alarm card or RF modulator).
+The West PC-800 offers rich expansion capabilities thanks to its Apple II compatible expansion bus with 7 expansion slots, but some are occupied in the standard configuration (e.g. by the alarm card or RF modulator).